balanced/wac/README.rst

 To write a friendly client for a RESTful API you typically end up doing the
 following:

-- Write HTTP client commands when communicating with the server.
+- Write HTTP client commands for communicating with the server.
 These commands do things like marshal payloads, convert errors, invoke request hooks, etc.

 - Turn responses deserialized by your client into resource objects (i.e.